 Extraction Rates :

-To ensure commercial kitchen extraction compliance you need to hit specific extraction rates!
+To ensure commercial kitchen extraction regulations are met you need to hit specific extraction rates!

 There are specific calculations to work out the extraction rate / volume.
 We need to know your cook line , canopy size , where the canopy is to be located.
 These provide the information to calculate the extraction .
 Only when you know the volume of air to be extracted can you work out the duct size to calculate the extraction velocity.
 The velocity of the air extracted has to fall into specific rates.
 Too fast and the external noise can be increased , too low and the system wont pass the GAS SAFE checks.